elementary-Inc/blog/_posts/2023/2023-1-31-os-7-available-now.md

 ## Helping you get the apps you need

 As always, AppCenter is the centerpiece of elementary OS.
 The primary purpose of any operating system is to support the apps that you use to work, play, and express yourself creatively.
 In the latest version of AppCenter we've worked on making app descriptions more engaging with more information, making it easier to update to the latest versions of apps, and improving support for sideloading and alt stores.
-We've also worked on improving AppCenter's responsiveness—making sure you can comfortable use it when tiling and on small displays as well as better using space on large displays.
+We've also worked on improving AppCenter's responsiveness—making sure you can comfortably use it when tiling and on small displays as well as better using space on large displays.

 <figure markdown="1">
 ![AppCenter at large and small sizes](/images/{{ page.slug }}/appcenter-responsive.png){: width="1628" height="913"}